 “TrueSchool has taken us through the design cycle to allow us to convert our ideas into concrete realities at school.
 They set out a robust process for us to follow that put a premium on our deep understanding and flexible thinking around a real problem and potential solutions.
 Rather than walking through the process in lock step, the TrueSchool team provided support and pushes in all of the right places to help us iterate and prototype in a meaningful way.
 They’ve taken the importance of personalizing and differentiating instruction for adults to heart!”

-– Renee Blahuta, Former Principal at Norwood Park Elementary School, Chicago Public Schools; Current Program Associate at the W.K.
+– Renee Blahuta, Former Principal at Norwood Park Elementary School, Chicago Public Schools; Current Program Officer at the W.K.
 Kellogg Foundation

 During the TrueSchool Process, educators design, build, and test new learning models to improve student outcomes.
 Throughout this process, students and stakeholders are at the center of everything we do.